pottedmeat7/OpenVR-WalkInPlace/Readme.md

 ### HMD Thresholds
 The Y value is the Up and Down movement of your head to trigger a step, in order to trigger the real time HMD values have to be greater than the Y threshold.

-The XZ value is the Side to Side movement to trigger a step, in order to trigger a step the real time HMD values have to be less than the XZ threshold.
+The XZ value is the Side to Side movement that will disable triggering a step (if over the threshold), in order to trigger a step the HMD values have to be less than the XZ threshold.

 ### Hand Jog / Run
 These values are for the magnitude of movement (X, Y and Z movement) of the arms.